jlauinger/master-of-science/code/hacking/costa-study-comparison/notes.md

  - Costa data set contains a set of unsafe related issues and pull requests (about 280), which I did not collect

+Differences in project selection: within 6 months of time between data collection, the stars counts can change a lot!
+I have no possibility to compare the star situation at Costa collect time.

 ## Replication approaches